CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - <https://geoffg.net/picomitevga.html> / <https://geoffg.net/webmite.html>
 - <https://github.com/UKTailwind/PicoMite> / <https://github.com/UKTailwind/PicoMiteWeb>
 - MMBasic seems to be great but its license is too restrictive, being open source only, not free as GPL nor permissive like MIT or BSD, see <https://geoffg.net/OpenSource.html> for an explanation
-- Handles GPIO, I²C, SPI from BBC Basic
+- Handles GPIO, I²C, SPI from MMBasic
 - WebMite has interesting ideas about networking functions (NTP, ...)

 ### __Neotron Pico__ by __Jonathan Pallant (the JPster)__